 The Boston to Montreal corridor is the same as the Inland Route corridor between Boston and Springfield Union Station.
 From Springfield the rail corridor runs northerly through Holyoke, Northampton and Greenfield.
 In Vermont the rail corridor runs on the east side of the state to White River Junction before heading northwesterly to Montpelier and Essex Junction before heading north through St. Albans and to the Canadian border at Alburg.
 The rail corridor then runs to Montreal Central Station in Quebec.

-Segments of the rail corridor have six different owners.
+Segments of the rail corridor have five different owners.
 The owners along the corridor are:

 - Commonwealth of Massachusetts: 44 miles between Boston and Worcester